DanielTsang26/home-lab/README.md

 ---

-*This project was designed to simulate a controlled virtual environment for cybersecurity testing and network analysis using Windows Server and Kali Linux virtual machines.
+*The purpose of the  project was designed to simulate a controlled virtual environment using Windows Server and Kali Linux virtual machines.
 The goal was to assess system vulnerabilities, practice ethical hacking techniques, and observe system behavior under various security conditions.*